Why We Will No Longer Use the Phrase Zero Knowledge to Describe Our Software

 When we launched our backup software in 2007, we adopted the term Zero Knowledge to describe our end-to-end encrypted architecture.
-It resonated with everyday users who loved the fact that they had complete privacy and control of their data; even Edward Snowden used the term in 2014 to describe what we do.
+It resonated with everyday users who loved the fact that they had complete privacy and control of their data.
 In recent years, other encryption projects have also adopted the term zero knowledge in their marketing.

 But renowned cryptographers have pointed out to us that even though we use this term in our messaging, and we know it’s not technically accurate, it can be misleading to the experts, journalists or academics who know otherwise.
 We even had a conversation about it on Hacker News.

 WHAT ZERO KNOWLEDGE REALLY MEANS

 The term ‘zero knowledge proof’ or protocol is an academic term in cryptography.
 According to Wikipedia, it’s described as “a method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any information apart from the fact that the statement is indeed true.”
 Our commercial use was inconsistent with the academic definition.

 So, the point was well taken!
 Dear respected cryptographer friends, whom we admire and appreciate — we listened to your feedback.